Defining your Target Audience

 2. The Why: Why do they want the service / product you offer?

 Plot out a list of reasons why your target audience want/need your product or service?
 What problems, pain points, challenges are you going to solve for them?
-What is motivating them to search you out, what have been their past experiences that is influencing their behaviour?
+What is motivating them to search you?
+What have been their past experiences that is influencing their behaviour?

 3. The How: How do they go about finding / searching / looking?